Virginia Clinton Kelley: Last years

 Following Roger's death from cancer in 1967, Virginia Clinton married hairdresser Jeff Dwire in 1969; he subsequently died of complications of diabetes in 1974.
 On January 17, 1982, she married Richard Kelley (1915–2007), an executive at a food distribution brokerage firm.
 Their marriage lasted until her death on January 6, 1994, from complications of breast cancer, at the age of 70, at her home in Hot Springs, Arkansas.
-She died just under a year after her son became the 42nd president of the United States on January 20, 1993.
-She is buried alongside her first husband William J. Blythe at Rose Hill Cemetery in Hope, Arkansas.
+She died just less than a year after her son became the 42nd president of the United States on January 20, 1993.
+She is buried alongside her first husband William Jefferson Blythe Jr. at Rose Hill Cemetery in Hope, Arkansas.

 Before her death, she was interviewed by Connie Chung and spoke about both of her sons.
+She was also extremely close to performer Barbra Streisand.

-In 1998, Bill Clinton recounted that his mother, along with his wife and John Lewis, was one of the earliest supporters for his initial presidential campaign.
+In 1998, Bill Clinton recounted that his mother, along with his wife Hillary Clinton and John Lewis, was one of the earliest supporters for his initial presidential campaign.